SimonButtazzi/node-red-contrib-boolean-parser/README.md

 ### Input field

 A field of the message, which contains the value to be parsed.
+Sub-properties like _msg.payload.state_ are also valid.

 ### Output field

 A field of the message, which should be used for output.
 A existing field will be overwritten.
+Sub-properties like _msg.payload.state_ are also valid.

 ### Supportet output formats
 for boolean true and false